MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/wsscmdlets/Get-WssRemoteWebAccessLink.md

 ## OUTPUTS

 ### System.Collections.Generic.Dictionary<System.String, Microsoft.WindowsServerSolutions.Web.Admin.RemoteAccessLinkItem>
-This cmdlet generates a dictionary object where each value represents a link in Eemote Web Access.
+This cmdlet generates a dictionary object where each value represents a link in Remote Web Access.

 ## NOTES